ShaqeelAhmad/fuyunix/README.md

 # Fuyunix

 A small platformer game using SDL2

-Note: This game is still under development (alpha stage).
+Note: This game is still under development.
-Don't bother playing this now.

 ## Dependencies
 - c99 C compiler*